nirshtuhl/RateMyProfessorsAnalysis/README.md

 ![](/rmppictures/professorscatter.png "")

-Sometimes visualizing data can help us understand it better.
-Here it seems like professors with more reviews tend to get push toward the middle, as we would expect.
+Sometimes visualizing data can help us understand it.
+Here it seems like professors with more reviews tend to get pushed toward the middle, as we would expect.
 You can also see two groupings of professors; if we draw a diagonal line from the bottom-left to the top-right we can separate the groups into "take this professor" and "avoid this professor."